xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

 > You can download the sample project here on our Github repository: [Healthcare Tests](https://github.com/katalon-studio-samples/healthcare-tests).

-In our example, we incorporate an Excel-related keyword library hosted on Github into our project as a Git submodule.
+In our example, we incorporate a keyword library hosted on Github into our project as a Git submodule.
 We then update the submodule with the latest changes, make some local changes to the library, and push the library to the remote repository.

 > **Requirements**:
 >